 By Courtney Gupta, Staff Writer

 When you think about your best customer service experience, what comes to mind?

 Maybe it was the barista who knew your name and just how you like your latte.
-Or that time you called Customer Support and the agent sympathised with you, then went out of their way to fix the issue.
+Or that time you called customer support and the agent sympathized with you, then went out of their way to fix the issue.